MicrosoftDocs/learn/learn-pr/azure/design-health-model-mission-critical-workload/includes/3-exercise-identify-user-flows.md

 :::image type="content" source="../media/layered-health-model.png" border="false" alt-text="Diagram that shows the architecture for this layered health model.":::

-From top to bottom, the Contoso Shows web application health model has these layers:
+From top to bottom, the Contoso Shoes internal web application health model has these layers:

 - User flows: